 Squirrel blamed for car engine stuffed with nuts

-For UK mechanic David Evans it was definitely not a hard nut to crack.
-A client called his shop in Poole Keynes complaining that her Honda Civic wouldn't accelerate past 60 km/h.
+For U.K. mechanic David Evans, it was definitely not a hard nut to crack.
+A client called his shop in the village of Poole Keynes, complaining that her Honda Civic wouldn't accelerate past 60 km/h.